CaroWebdesign/inserthtmlfile/README.md

 In your toolbar configuration, add a new 'inserthtmlfile' item in the place where you want the button to show up.

+# Drupal Installation

+As above but instead of editing your tool bar configuration on the last line:

+goto /admin/config/content/ckeditor
+edit the Profile where you wish to add the button. expand the Editor Appearance section
+Drag the icon from "Available buttons" to the "Current toolbar" Save

 # Demo

 See the video at https://youtu.be/7dCa5jBXmz0